eecs-354-burp/BURP/README.md

 Usage
 -----

-BURP-HTML is optimized for analyzing URLs:
+The BURP HTML analyzer is optimized for retrieving and analyzing HTML from URLs:

     from htmlanalyzer import *
     analyzer = HTMLAnalyzer(url)
     analysis = analyzer.analyze()
+    ...
+    analyzer.loadUrl(url2)
+    analysis2 = analyzer.analyze()
+    ...

 To analyze an HTML string directly, be sure to call the `setUrl()` method with the URL where the HTML originated from: